Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Introduction

 A key obstacle that ML-FFs face is the efficient treatment of \textit{global} interactions.
 The combinatorial explosion of (many-body) interactions makes it impractical to take all interactions into consideration, which is why most current models resort to message passing (MP) schemes to localize interactions around each atom\footnote{A stacking of MP layers allows mean-field interactions between neighborhoods.}~\cite{scarselli2008graph, duvenaud2015convolutional, kearnes2016molecular, gilmer2017neural, schutt2018schnet, schutt2017quantum, thomas2018tensor, unke2019physnet, hermann2020deep}.
 MP is a generalization of convolutions to irregular domains~\cite{tsubaki2020equivalence} such as molecular graphs that reduces the parametric complexity of the model by making local information reusable.
 While it is true that each atom interacts most strongly with its immediate neighbors, all interaction lengths have to be considered for a physically meaningful inductive bias~\cite{tkatchenko2009accurate, tkatchenko2012accurate, sauceda2021dynamical}.

 To that end, attention mechanisms~\cite{bahdanau2014neural} offer a promising avenue to model both, local and global interactions with equal accuracy.
 In contrast to MP schemes, attention mechanisms can be selective with regard to the interactions they consider~\cite{velivckovic2017graph}, which allows modeling non-trivial global interactions~\cite{vaswani2017attention}.
-In its original formulation, self-attention is insufficient for modeling atomic interactions in the Euclidean space as they are either insensitive to geometric structure~\cite{velivckovic2017graph, gong2019exploiting} or lack invariance \wrt most fundamental symmetries~\cite{zeng2018understanding, martins2020sparse,farinhas2021multimodal, wang2019graph, yang2019modeling}.
-We take this as a motivation to propose an attention mechanism that is capable of taking the full geometric information into account while respecting the relevant physical symmetries.
+In its original formulation, self-attention is insufficient for modeling atomic interactions in the Euclidean space as they are either insensitive to geometric structure~\cite{velivckovic2017graph, gong2019exploiting} or lack invariance \wrt most fundamental symmetries~\cite{zeng2018understanding, martins2020sparse,farinhas2021multimodal, wang2019graph, yang2019modeling} (see appendix \ref{app:sec:physical-symmetries}).
+We take this as a motivation to propose \textsc{GeomAtt}, an attention mechanism that is capable of taking the full geometric information into account, while respecting the relevant physical symmetries.
 This is achieved by defining attention coefficients that approximate overlap integrals over an atomic density, thus naturally incorporating the geometry of Euclidean space.
-In order to contribute for complex many-body interactions, we extend the formulation to higher-order correlations.
-To demonstrate applicability we propose the network \textsc{GeomAtt} which -- to the best of our knowledge -- is the first purely attention based model for molecular FFs.
+Complex many-body interactions are described via higher-order correlations of the same overlap integrals.
+To the best of our knowledge, \textsc{GeomAtt} is the first purely attention based model for molecular FFs.